vodor001/adt_link_sources/README.md

 odtp-component
 ```

 This command will run the component.
 If you want debug some errors and execute the docker in an interactive manner, you can use the flag `--entrypoint bash` when running docker.

+Also if your tool is interactive such as an Streamlit app, don't forget to map the ports by using `-p XXXX:XXXX`.

 ### Testing the component as part of odtp